EventStore/documentation/docs/cloud/provision/README.md

 Further, you need to specify the deployment topology (single node or a three-node HA cluster), and the storage capacity.
 One disk kind is available at the moment (Premium SSD LRS). **As we currently do not support online disk resize for Azure, you need to ensure that the disk size you choose will support your estimated data volume**.

-Finally, choose the network provisioned previously from the list.
+Next, choose the network provisioned previously from the list.
 All cluster nodes will be attached to that network.

 ::: card
 ![Azure cluster second part](./images/azure/azure-new-cluster-2.png)